-These procedures are to be followed in order to comply with the provisions of RCW 77.15.194 and WAC 232-12-142 for a special permit to abate an animal problem.
+These procedures are to be followed in order to comply with the provisions of RCW 77.15.194 and WAC 232-12-142 for a Special Trapping Permit to abate a wildlife problem.

-- A person must submit a written application to WDFW to request the use of a Conibear trap in water, a padded foothold trap, or a non-strangling type foot snare to alleviate an animal problem.
+- A person must submit a written application to WDFW to request the use of a Conibear-type trap submerged in water, a padded foothold trap, or a non-strangling foot snare (cable-restraint) to alleviate an animal problem.
+These are the only three body-gripping traps that may be authorized under this permit.

-- The applicant must establish that there exists on a property an animal problem that has not been and cannot be reasonable abated by the use of non-lethal control tools, including but not limited to guard animals, electric fencing, or box and cage traps, or such non-lethal means cannot be reasonable be applied.
+- The applicant must establish that there exists on a property an animal problem that has not been and cannot be reasonably abated by the use of non-lethal control tools, including but not limited to guard animals, electric fencing, or box and cage traps; or such non-lethal means cannot be reasonably applied in a particular situation.

-WDFW must make a finding in writing that the animal problem has not been and cannot be reasonably abated by non-lethal control tools or the tools cannot be reasonably applied before the Director may authorize the use, setting, placing, or maintenance of the traps for removal of nuisance wildlife animal(s).
+WDFW must make a finding in writing that the animal problem has not been and cannot be reasonably abated by non-lethal control tools or non-lethal measures in general cannot be reasonably applied before the Director may authorize the use, setting, placing, or maintenance of the traps for removal of nuisance wildlife animal(s).

-Applicant Information: The land or property owner, manager, tenant, or occupant; or the person who will be requested to do the trapping.
+Applicant Information: The land or property owner, manager, tenant, or occupant; or the person who will be doing the trapping.

 Description of Animal Problem: Include the type of problem an animal is creating, damage being done, extent of damage, how long it has been occurring, why it is necessary to trap the animal(s), etc.